 Upon completion of this test, the deflector shall not show evidence of fracture, distortion or impending separation from the frame.

-6.22.2.2 Stainless Steel and other materials (Boiling Magnesium Chloride Test)
+6.22.2.2 Stainless steel and other materials (boiling magnesium chloride test)

-In order to determine the susceptibility of stainless steel sprinkler parts to stress corrosion cracking, four previously untested sprinklers shall be degreased and then exposed to a boiling magnesium chloride solution for a period of 500 ± 12 h as described below, Special fixtures or elevated temperature operating elements may be employed to simulate assembly loading on parts, where appropriate.
+In order to determine the susceptibility of stainless steel sprinkler parts to stress corrosion cracking, four previously untested sprinklers shall be degreased and then exposed to a boiling magnesium chloride solution for a period of 500 ± 12 h as described below, special fixtures or elevated temperature operating elements may be employed to simulate assembly loading on parts, where appropriate.

 Samples are to be placed in a flask fitted with a wet condenser.
 The flask shall be filled approximately one-half full with a nominal 44 percent by weight magnesium chloride solution, placed on a thermostatically-controlled electrically-heated mantle, and maintained at a boiling temperature of 150°C ± 2 °C.